bluenote10/HiCS/README.md

 ### Usage

 HiCS can either be used as a Nim library or via a command line frontend.
-For the convenience of Windows users I have prepared ready-to-use binaries of the command line frontend.
+As a convenience for Windows users I have prepared ready-to-use binaries of the command line frontend.
 There is both a [32 bit](bin/HiCS_x86.exe) and a [64 bit](bin/HiCS_x64.exe) version.
+If you are running Linux, compiling from source should probably not be a big problem -- see instructions below.

+Basically, HiCS takes a CSV file as input, and will return the subspace search results in an output CSV.

     Usage:
       HiCS [options] --csvIn <FILE>